 A Rube Goldberg Machine is an overly complex contraption, designed with humor and a narrative, to accomplish a simple task.

-The 2015 Task is: SHINE A SHOE.
-Team Registration opens Sept 15th.
+The 2015 Task is: ERASE A CHALKBOARD.
+Team Registration is open now!

 The RGMC is STEM and STEAM friendly, and Teams and their machines are judged on a range of criteria from absurd complexity, reliability, team chemistry, creativity, humor and story-telling -- along with the successful achievement of the task at hand.